 The Fundamental Rule: Playing It As It Lies

 The very spirit of golf is built around one simple idea: confronting the course as you find it.
-Rule 9.1 in the Rules of Golf is the heart of this principle, stating that your ball is "in play" from the moment you strike it on the tee until you’ve an unceremoniously lifted it out of the of the bottom of the cup, and you must not lift or move it.
+Rule 9.1 in the Rules of Golf is the heart of this principle, stating that your ball is "in play" from the moment you strike it on the tee until you’ve lifted it out of the bottom of the cup, and you must not lift or move it.
 This principle forms the entire challenge of the game.
 It’s what forces you to adapt your strategy, hit creative shots, and accept both the good and bad bounces that come your way.

 We’ve all experienced it: you rip a perfect drive, watch it sail down the middle, only to find it resting in an old, sandy divot.
 It doesn't seem fair, does it?
 But under normal playing rules, that's your unfortunate lie.
 The challenge is to play the shot from there.
 Touching your ball, nudging it, or picking it up is a violation of this rule.
 This applies everywhere in the "general area," a term that covers basically the entire course outside of the teeing area, the putting green, and any penalty areas or bunkers.